The National Ski Patrol

 patrol like the one in use at the race.
 Not one to shy from a challenge, and having lost a friend on the slopes two years earlier, "Minnie" accepted, and the National Ski Patrol was born.

 As the leading authority of on-mountain safety, the NSP is dedicated to serving the public and outdoor recreation industry by providing education and accreditation to emergency care and safety service providers.
-The organization is made up of more than 28,000 members serving over 650 patrols.
+The organization is made up of over 30,000 members serving over 650 patrols.
 Our members work on behalf of local ski and snowboard areas to improve the overall experience for outdoor recreationalists.

 Download the NSP Fact Sheet.